cckmwong-data/youtube_sentiment_analysis/README.md

 From a business perspective, conversation is **heavily franchise- and release-driven rather than centered on gameplay mechanics alone**.
 Word cloud analysis shows dominant themes such as “Fallout,” “Bethesda,” “new,” “version,” “remaster,” “release,” and “DLC,” indicating that user sentiment is shaped largely by expectations around new releases, remakes, and updates.

 Negative sentiment, however, is more prevalent and more specific.
-Common terms such as “old,” “nothing,” “mod,” “wait,” “money,” “need,” and “play Skyrim again” point to frustration with perceived lack of innovation, repetitive re-releases, and reliance on modding communities.
+Common terms such as “old,” “nothing,” “mod,” (i.e. "modification"), “wait,” “money,” “need,” and “already” point to frustration with perceived lack of innovation, repetitive re-releases, and reliance on modding communities.
 Complaints appear less about technical failure and more about strategic direction and content freshness.

 **The recurring appearance of “remaster” and “new version” in negative contexts suggests release fatigue.** Users expect substantive changes, not incremental updates to existing titles.
 When expectations are unmet, disappointment translates quickly into negative sentiment.